The Power of Pregnancy Relaxation: 4 Benefits to Enhance Your Pregnancy Journey and 7 Tips to Practice with Ease

 Set the scene:

 Finding somewhere comfortable with minimal disruptions in a position that is comfortable to you.
 Think about positively impacting all all your senses.
 Smell is a very powerful sense for relaxation and lavender scent is known to aid relaxation.
-You could turn the lights down, or close your eyes.
+Turning the lights down and closing your eyes also helps.

 Focus on your breath: